What Is a Good Debt to Equity Ratio for Real Estate Investors?

 How to Calculate Debt-to-Equity Ratio

-To calculate the debt-to-equity ratio, you must know the outstanding loan amount and the property equity and use the debt-to-equity ratio formula.
+To calculate debt-to-equity ratio, you must know the outstanding loan amount and the property equity and then apply the debt to equity ratio formula.

 Here’s how to find debt-to-equity ratio: